asayers/Yggdrasil/README.md

 --------

 This tweetbot listens for direct messages (DMs) sent to a particular twitter account.
-When the tweetbot recieves a DM, the message is parsed as a "command args" string (not case sensative).
+When the tweetbot recieves a DM, the message is parsed as a `command args` string (not case sensative).
 Some relevant code is executed, and a DM is sent back in response.
 The beauty of this system is that a twitter account can only recieve DMs from accounts which it is following; therefore the only people who can use the tweetbot are the people whose accounts it is following.